queueit/ios-webui-sdk/README.md

 # Queue-It iOS WebUI SDK

-Library for integrating Queue-It into an iOS app:
+Library for integrating Queue-It's virtual waiting room into an iOS app that is written in either objective-c or swift.

 ## Installation